Yahweasel/libav.js/README.md

 derivative works.
 Built libraries have their correct license headers.

+## Devices and asynchrony

+Emscripten's implementation of an in-memory filesystem has severe limitations.
+You're recommended to use virtual devices, implemented by `libav.js`, for most I/O.

+ffmpeg was never designed to work asynchronously, and was only designed to work with blocking I/O. Still, it's possible to use libav.js with asynchronous input through devices.

+The `mkreaderdev` function creates a reader device, which simply acts as a pipe.
+That device can be used as a file for reading.

+Initializing a demuxer is particularly troublesome, so requires a bit of a dance, including a step of `ff_nothing` (a function that does nothing, but is implemented in C, so that C's own synchrony is flushed).
+See `tests/test-demuxing-device.js` for an example of its use.

+Output through writer devices is also possible.
+See `tests/test-muxing-device.js` for an example.

 ## TypeScript

 Type definitions for libav.js are provided by `libav.types.d.ts`.
 You can